kyma-project/api-gateway/docs/user/custom-resources/apirule/04-10-apirule-custom-resource.md

 # APIRule v1beta1 Custom Resource <!-- {docsify-ignore-all} -->

 > [!WARNING]
 > The APIRule in version `v1beta1` will be deprecated in 2024.
-Use the APIRule in version `v2alpha1` instead.

 The `apirules.gateway.kyma-project.io` CustomResourceDefinition (CRD) describes the kind and the format of data the APIGateway Controller listens for.
 To get the up-to-date CRD in the `yaml` format, run the following command: